About the FICO Credit Score

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-How do I find out my credit score?
+Can I raise my credit score?

 What can you do to improve your FICO score?
 Very little in the short term.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 (Of course you must have incorrect items removed from your credit report.)

 In order to raise your score, you've got to obtain the credit reports that the agencies use to build it.
 Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
 They also provide information and online tools that help you understand how to improve your credit score.

 You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.